The ASTTBC Registered Utility Locator (RULT) certification program is the first of its kind in BC

 What is RULT?

-The ASTTBC Registered Utility Locator (RULT) certification program is the first of its kind in BC.
-It is a professional designation created to recognize the experience and key competencies of utility locators who work in various industries and who provide invaluable support to the ground disturbance community.
+RULT is a professional designation created to recognize the experience and key competencies of utility locators who work in various industries.
+RULT technicians provide invaluable support to the ground disturbance community.
 Those competencies, established by the ASTTBC policy, demonstrate that qualified practitioners can deliver an enhanced level of practice to ensure public safety.

 Being awarded the right to carry the RULT designation demonstrates the following:

-- You have met the ASTTBC competency and enrollment standards
+- You have met the ASTTBC competency and enrolment standards

 - You are committed to a mandatory continuous professional development policy